 Remember, it’s fine to train your cat out of licking your hair if you don’t like it!

 Why does my cat lick my hair after a shower?

 In most cases, this has to do more with the smell of the shampoo or conditioner you are using then it does with anything else.
 Cats sometimes find the smell of certain hair products very attractive and it might get them to start licking your hair.

 Does your cat lick your hair?
 How often does it do it?
-Do you enjoy it when your cat licks your hair?
+Do you enjoy it when your cat licks your hair, or does it make you feel uncomfortable?
 Tell us all about it in the comments section below!